statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 In order to simplify reuse and maintenance, we wish to keep the code style similar across different modules.
 We appreciate if you take a look at how other modules are structured and try to follow that general style/logic as far as practically possible.

-### Should your module be a tab or a modal?
+## Should your module be a tab or a modal?

 Generally, in this framework, tabs are for micro-level information while modals are more macro oriented.
-This is not a rule, but it is often more intuitive this way.\
+This is not a rule, but it is often more intuitive this way.

-### The class structure
+## The class structure

 Each module is written as a class containing its layout and callbacks:

     class Module:
-        def __init__(self, database):
+        def __init__(self, inputs, states):
+            self.variableselector = VariableSelector( # Each module should contain its own VariableSelector selected_inputs = [inputs],
-            self.database = database
+                selected_states = [states]
-            self.callbacks()
+            )
+            self.callbacks() # Register the callbacks when the class is initialized.

-        def layout():
+        def layout(self):
             layout = html.Div(
                 [
                     dbc.Modal(
                         [
                             dbc.ModalHeader(
                                 [
-                                    dbc.ModalTitle("MODALNAVN")
+                                    dbc.ModalTitle("VIEWNAME")
                                 ]
                             ),
                             dbc.ModalBody(